KIT-MAMID/mamid/INSTALL.md

 1. Install MongoDB on the slave.
 2. Deploy the slave certificate and key on each slave as well as the `mamid.pem`.
-3. Deploy the slave software on the slaves.
+3. Deploy the slave binary on the slaves.
 4. Run the slaves:

         /path/to/your/slave \